 A home’s exterior is sometimes out of sight, out of mind, but taking the time to clean it can really brighten things up without costing too much.
 You can tackle this project on a budget with your garden hose, cleaner and a long scrub brush.
 For an even faster job (but for more money), you can also rent a power washer.

 It’s no secret a bathroom remodel can be expensive.
 For cheaper, DIY upgrades, consider replacing the faucets, drawer pulls, towel bar or bathroom mirror.
 These items come in a variety of shapes and colors that could help give your bathroom a new look.
 For example, replacement bathroom mirrors can be wood-framed, steel-framed or frameless.

 Average cost: $20-$300 (depending on material)

-New window coverings can give a room an entirely new look without much effort or cost.
-Window treatments are easy to find on a budget, especially online, and also easy to install quickly.
-If you have windows that aren’t the standard size, go with an adjustable no-sew option to make this project happen.
+New window coverings can give a room a new look without much effort or cost.
+Window treatments are easy to find on a budget, especially online, and they’re easy to install quickly.
+If you have windows that aren’t standard sizes, go with an adjustable no-sew option to make this project happen.

 9. Bring in artwork